gjorgjinac/transopt/README.md

 The file feature_calculation_per_problem.R is used for calculating the ELA features.
 It receives an input arguments the name of a file containing samples of optimization problem instances and the problem_id for which the ELA features should be calculated.
 It produces a single file containing the ELA features for a single problem id, and should be run for each problem id separately.

-The file ela_static_problem_classification.py trains a Random Forest model based on the ELA features.
+The file ela_static_problem_classification.py trains a neural network model based on the ELA features.
 Before running this file, the ELA features produced by the feature_calculation_per_problem.R should be merged into a single file.

 The remaining notebooks are used for generating the visualizations for the paper.